OpenRA/OpenRA/README.md

 EA has not endorsed and does not support this product.

-Check our [Playing the Game](https://github.com/OpenRA/OpenRA/wiki/Playing-the-game) Guide to win multiplayer matches.
+Check the [Playing the Game](https://github.com/OpenRA/OpenRA/wiki/Playing-the-game) guide to win multiplayer matches.

 ## Contribute